After Dental Implant Surgery

 Do not disturb the wound.
 Avoid forcefully rinsing, spitting or touching the wound on the day of surgery.
 There could be a metal healing cap protruding through the gingival (gum) tissue.
 Other times they are completely under the gum tissue.

 Some bleeding or redness in the saliva is normal for the first 24 hours.
 Keep your head elevated slightly rather than lying flat.
 Vigorous rinsing and forceful spitting tend to prolong or increase bleeding.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues please call our office during working hours or after working hour call Dr. Colón’s emergency number provided to you for further instructions.
+If bleeding continues please call our office.
+After working hours, be sure to call the emergency number provided to you.

 You will have a schedule provided by us on how to take your medications.
 This is an important part of your recovery process.
 Take medications with a full glass of water at room temperature.
 For most medications it is preferable to have food before taking.
 Let us know if any of the medications disagree with you in anyway.

 You should begin taking your prescribed pain medication within an hour following surgery.
-Dr. Colón usually recommends an alternating schedule between two analgesic (pain controlling) medications.
+Our physicians usually recommends an alternating schedule between two analgesic (pain controlling) medications.
 You have a customized schedule on how to take your medications.
 Do not take any medication if you are allergic or if you have been instructed by your doctor not to take it.

 Be sure to take any prescribed antibiotics as directed.
 Do not take any medication if you are allergic or have been instructed by your doctor not to take it.
 If you are childbearing age and are on birth control pills, know that antibiotics may interfere with their effectiveness.
 Please take additional birth control precautions if this is the case.

 Sutures are expected to remain in place until you return to the office for you postop visit.
-It is normal for dissolvable sutures to begin to melt before your first postop visit and we will remove the remaining sutures as soon as they are ready to come out during your post op visits.
-If they being to melt do not be concerned you can use a cotton swab dipped in the prescribe mouth rinse to clean them gently.
+It is normal for dissolvable sutures to begin to melt before your first postop visit.
+We will remove the remaining sutures as soon as they are ready to come out during your post op visits.
+If they being to melt do not be concerned you can use a cotton swab dipped in the prescribed mouth rinse to clean them gently.
 Be sure to gently clean food from between the teeth after meals.
-Let us know if you discomfort.
+Let us know if you experience severe discomfort.

 Drink plenty of fluids.
 Start with clear fluids and advance as you can tolerate them.
 Products like Gatorade, Boost and Ensure are good for most patients.
 Advance promptly to food that is warm not hot.
 Stay away from spicy foods.
 Also avoid sharp and crunchy foods like tacos, chips and nuts.
 Having food frequently and good nutrition after surgery will help your healing process.